dotnet/docs/docs/core/diagnostics/eventsource-collect-and-view-traces.md

 - Provider names - This is a list of one or more EventSource names.
 Only events that are defined on EventSources in this list are eligible to be included.
-To collect events from the DemoEventSource class in the example app above we would need to include the EventSource name "Demo" in the list of provider names.
+To collect events from the DemoEventSource class in the example app above you would need to include the EventSource name "Demo" in the list of provider names.
-- Event verbosity level - For each provider we can define a verbosity level and events with [verbosity](./eventsource-instrumentation.md#setting-event-verbosity-levels) higher than that level will be excluded from the trace.
-If we specified that the "Demo" provider in the example app above should collect at the Informational verbosity level then the DebugMessage event would be excluded because it has a higher level.
+- Event verbosity level - For each provider you can define a verbosity level and events with [verbosity](./eventsource-instrumentation.md#setting-event-verbosity-levels) higher than that level will be excluded from the trace.
+If you specified that the "Demo" provider in the example app above should collect at the Informational verbosity level then the DebugMessage event would be excluded because it has a higher level.
 Specifying
   <xref:System.Diagnostics.Tracing.EventLevel> LogAlways(0) is a special case which indicates that events of any
   verbosity level should be included.
-- Event keywords - For each provider we can define a set of keywords and only events tagged with at least one of the keywords will be included.
-In the example app above if we specified the Startup keyword then only the AppStarted and DebugMessage events would be included.
-If no keywords are specified this is treated as a special case and means that events with any keyword should be included.
+- Event keywords - For each provider you can define a set of keywords and only events tagged with at least one of the keywords will be included.
+In the example app above if you specified the Startup keyword then only the AppStarted and DebugMessage events would be included.
+If no keywords are specified this is a special case and means that events with any keyword should be included.

 ### Conventions for describing provider configuration